How to Photograph the Milky Way

 Another plus point of using a wider lens is that it’s ultimately the yardstick of which all of your exposure settings will be judged from.
 While it’s not obvious to us all, our planet spins on its axis one revolution per day.
 As such, when we use longer exposure at night, the motion becomes visible by the trailing of the stars.
 In star trail photography we love this and can’t get enough of it, but as we’re after what is called ‘Widefield’ imaging, we want the stars to be rendered as neat dots and not streaking lines.
 This is where the next step comes in!

-Avoiding Star Trails
+How to Avoid Star Trails

 You can use this handy calculator to work this out for yourself.